STORYTELLING-BASED ARTS IN COMMUNITIES

 From Mouthmovers Morgan Schatz Blackrose 2010

-Our latest StoryArts Programme took place at Urandangie State School in QLD, Australia, in May 2017.
+A glimpse into the StoryArts Programme at Urandangie State School in QLD, Australia, in May 2017.

 Picture by Roman W. Schatz.